percona/pxb-docs/docs/xbcloud/xbcloud-iam-profile.md

 This feature is [tech preview](../glossary/#tech-preview).
 Before using this feature in production, we recommend that you test restoring from physical backups in your environment and also use the alternative backup method for redundancy.

-XtraBackup 8.0.31-24 add the ability to use the IAM instance profile when running xbcloud from an EC2 instance.
+[Percona XtraBackup 8.0.31-24](../release-notes/8.0/8.0.31-24.0.md) adds the ability to use the IAM instance profile when running xbcloud from an EC2 instance.

 An authentication system has two elements: